neelsg/lithium/docs/spec.md

 - `int` Provides a type and methods for working with integer numbers
 - `map` Provides a type and methods for working with generic maps
 - `string` Provides a type and methods for working with strings
+- `type` Provides some interfaces used for checking types

 ## Operators